-Football has been a favorite sport for Americans for decades, but lately, the medical community has been detailing the long-term harm it can do to players.
+Football has been a favorite sport for Americans for decades, but lately, the medical community has been detailing the long-term harm it can do to players and its fight against dementia.
 Chronic traumatic encephalopathy is a degenerative brain disease that has been linked to the repeated impacts to the head that occur in football games.
 As this form of injury has become increasingly documented, more high school athletes have been shying away from this long-time favorite sport.
 The adverse health effects of football have also garnered more attention from state governments.

 A Personal Story About Neurodegenerative Dementia